Bromeliad Care: How To Grow Bromeliad Plants

 The amount of light needed by a bromeliad plant really depends upon the type of bromeliad in question.
 These types of plants are categorized by their leaf type, of which there are two:

 1. Soft, flexible leaves (especially spineless plants) prefer lower levels of light.
-Some examples include Guzmania and Vriesea bromeliad which grow in partial shade areas in the wild.
+Some examples include Guzmania and Vriesea bromeliad, which grow in partial shaded areas in the wild.

 On a personal note: I’ve found Guzmanias to have the longest lasting bromeliad flowers for use indoors (4-6 months).
 Check out the section below on Which Bromeliad Varieties Hold Color The Longest!